Major in History-Secondary Education

 History majors with a Secondary Education concentration may wish to obtain certification to teach history/social studies at the secondary level.
 Upon graduation and completion of Maryland State Department of Education content test requirements, students in the Secondary Education Program are eligible to apply for certification by the Maryland State Department of Education.
 Please visit the Department of Secondary and Middle School Education catalog page for admission requirements.

-Students who decide not to complete all secondary education requirements must select and complete a different major in order to graduate.
+Students who decide not to complete all secondary education requirements must either complete the standard History major or select and complete a different major in order to graduate.

 In addition to the Core Curriculum requirements, and the requirements specified by the Department of Secondary Education, students must complete 54 units with a grade equivalent of 2.00 or higher in each course taken from among the courses listed below.
 Of the 54 units, 21 must be completed in the required History courses, 24 in social sciences courses, and 9 units in History electives before completing the capstone internship.
 All History majors may transfer up to 18 units toward the major.